 The life cycle of the leaf is very interesting and can be summed up a followed: The cycle begins when a tree makes its leaves in the spring, it concentrates all of its energy and nutrients into making them.
 It’s quite simple – the more leaves there are, the more photosynthesis can occur.
 When the leaves drop in fall, they create a ground cover for the trees to conserve moisture.
 As the leaves decompose, they provide the tree with added nutrients and resupplies the soil with microbes.
 The nutrients will go back to the soil where the roots can get to the nutrients and minerals in order to create more leaves in the spring.
 It’s a great cycle and can be utilized for your garden.

 In the gardening community, leaves are huge.
-When they are composted they become known as “black gold,” a nutrient rich material that can used in a multitude of ways in the garden.
+When they are composted they become known as “black gold,” a nutrient-rich material that can be used in a multitude of ways in the garden.
 Here are three ways to add leaves to improve your garden’s performance and growing season.

 3 Ways to Add Leaves To the Garden

 Leaf Mold is the result of allowing leaves to decompose over a series of months.
 Allowing the leaves to sit and slowly decompose in a pile or in an aerated container, will create an earthy leaf mulch to use in the garden.
 It is a great substitute for peat moss, which can be costly.
 This nutrient-rich mulch can be used during any growing season and will provide added cover to delicate root structures and prevent soil erosion at the same time.
 According to studies, adding leaf mold to soil or used as a partially decomposed mulch improved the soil’s moisture retention by 50%.
 It also insulates root crops such as carrots, turnips, and rutabagas, thus creating a longer growing season.